Al-Qarah Mountain (Saudi Arabia)

-Al-Qarah Mountain or Jabal Al-Qārah (جَبَل ٱلْقَارَة), also known as "Al-Shabaab Mountain", is a mesa of 75 m in Al-Ahsa, in the Eastern Province of Saudi Arabia.
+Al-Qarah Mountain or Jabal Al-Qārah (جَبَل ٱلْقَارَة), also known as Al-Shabaab Mountain, is a mesa of 75 m in Al-Ahsa, in the Eastern Province of Saudi Arabia.
 This mountain counts as one of the most important natural sights in Al-Ahsa, and was registered in the UNESCO world heritage center's list in 2018, after the inclusion of Al-Ahsa Oasis.
 It is located 15 km to the northeast of Al-Hofuf.
 Some of its caves, such as "Al-Nashab", have moderately steady temperatures throughout the year.

 Naming

 The mountain is named after the village of Al-Qarah.
 It is also sometimes called "Al-Shaba'an", because it is situated among palm trees and rivers, and it has wild high caves which are cold in the summer.
 It is likely that the first inhabitants of Al-Qarah village were a pre-Islamic tribe who were skilled at archery.
 However, it appears from the site's landform that it was referred to as a "black, small, single, round and high mountain."
 Moreover, some historians and travelers stated in their books that the mountain was called "Al-Mushaqqar".
-However, in his book "Geographical Dictionary of Saudi Arabia - Eastern Province - Section Four", the historian Hamed Al-Jaser mentioned different opinions about the location of Al-Mushaqqar, with some having said that "Al-Mushaqqar" was in Al-Hijaz, in the valley of Eja'a, one of the Tae'a Mountains, or in a Bahraini fort, and the last one is most popular.
+However, in his book "Geographical Dictionary of Saudi Arabia - Eastern Province - Section Four", the historian Hamad Al-Jassir mentioned different opinions about the location of Al-Mushaqqar, with some having said that "Al-Mushaqqar" was in Al-Hijaz, in the valley of Eja'a, one of the Tae'a Mountains, or in a Bahraini fort, and the last one is most popular.
 While Abdul-Khaleq Al-Janbi confirmed that Al-Qarah was named by that, because its south is connected to a huge, strange shape, and a hill formation with caves of various sizes, there is also a big rock above it, and it is carved in an unusual way.
 In total, it has three heads, the first one is to south, and it looks like a woman's head.
 The second one is to the north, and looks like a man's head.
 The third one between them looks like a lion.
 This part of the mountain is called "Ra'as Al-Qarah", as mentioned by Arabic geographers.
 Al-Janbi said in his book that it was "a divine formation", which was not influenced by human activity.
-"Al-Mushaqqar" was also mentioned in the fourth section of "Mou'jam Ma Esta'ajam", a dictionary by Abu Ubaid Al-Bakry.
+"Al-Mushaqqar" was also mentioned in the fourth section of "Mou'jam Ma Esta'ajam", a dictionary by Abu Ubaid Al-Bakri.
 Ibn Al-E'erabi said "Al-Mushaqqar: a great ancient city, has a fortress in the middle, on Al-Qarah called Attalah, and on the top of it, there is a well that has a hole, until it gets to the ground, so it is absorbed by the ground.
 All Hajer water is excluded in that well, in its increasing ..."